You are here

 Ferries and Towns of Puget Sound

-Ride ferries, explore unique small towns, enjoy a room with a view.
+Ride ferries, walk the streets of unique small towns, enjoy a room with a view, explore a national park.

-Fly non-stop to Seattle, arriving at 10am.
-Enjoy lunch at Salty’s on Alki, featuring spectacular views of downtown Seattle.
+Fly non-stop to Seattle then settle in for brunch at Anthony’s (with a view) near the airport.
 The afternoon ferry ride to Bainbridge Island is the second longest (35 minutes) and one of the most scenic on the sound.
 Suquamish is the home of the late Chief Seattle, the Native American who convinced his people to accept the coming of white settlers.
-Visit the museum and the Chief’s grave and hear his unique story.
+Visit the museum, the Chief’s grave and hear his unique story.

 Your lodging for four nights is at the beautiful Clearwater Casino Resort, overlooking the waters of Puget Sound.
 Dinner is at your leisure and there are several choices on property.
-There are places to sit outside, a fire ring in the evening; it’s really one of the most wonderful accommodations in our entire catalog.
-For the second year in a row, we have lengthened the trip due to traveler response (so you’ll have more time to enjoy this beautiful resort).
-(L)
+Walk along the sound, sit outside near the fire ring in the evening, it’s really one of the most wonderful accommodations in our entire catalog.
+The tour days are of reasonable length, so you’ll have time to relax and enjoy this beautiful resort.
+(BR)

 Just down the road from our waterfront home is Poulsbo.
 Founded by Scandinavian immigrants in the 1880’s, today it’s a popular tourist destination.
 We’ve arranged a short guided walking tour, along with a visit to Sluy’s, the town’s legendary bakery, where you can pick out a FREE treat!

 Port Gamble is another colorful little spot in the Pacific Northwest.
-This old mill town has been restored and has a few interesting places to relive a piece of history.
-The village is a National Historical Landmark.
-Our afternoon includes time for pictures and browsing.
-Dinner is in Poulsbo tonight.
-Weather permitting we are dining al fresco.
+The old mill town has been restored and is a National Historical Landmark.
+Our stop includes time for pictures and browsing.
+Dinner is in Poulsbo with a decidedly local twist, as the Sons of Norway Hall hosts us for this evening’s dining and entertainment.
 (FB,D)